zdandoh/Necromonster/mapeditor/README.txt

 directory where the main editor script is stored, full paths can be typed, but these may cause errors on export.

+All bounding boxes (links, hitboxes) MUST be drawn from the top left corner to the bottom right corner.
+Oddness will ensue if you don't.
+(Will fix eventually.)

 Features:

 - loading textures